jeremytammik/tbc/a/1501_app_dlg_events.md

   cmd.Execute();
 </pre>

-However; that understandably gives me the error
+However, that understandably gives me the error

 <pre>
 Error CS7036 There is no argument given that corresponds to the required formal parameter 'commandData' of 'Command.Execute(ExternalCommandData, ref string, ElementSet)'